Alexander Gibson (conductor): Biography

-Gibson was born in Motherwell in 1926 and brought up in the village of New Stevenston, the son of James McClure Gibson and his wife Wilhelmina Williams.
+Gibson was born in Motherwell, Scotland, in 1926 and was brought up in the village of New Stevenston, the son of James McClure Gibson and his wife Wilhelmina Williams.

 He was introduced to professional opera at the age of 12 when his parents took him to a performance of Madam Butterfly at the Theatre Royal in Glasgow.
 He was educated at Dalziel High School.
 He excelled at the piano and organ, and at 18 became the organist at Hillhead Congregational Church, Glasgow while studying music at the Royal Scottish Academy of Music and Drama in Glasgow.
-In 1943 he matriculated at the University of Glasgow to study Music and English.
-After his first year, however, the war interrupted his studies and he served with the Royal Signals Band until 1948 when he took up a scholarship to the Royal College of Music in London, after which Sir Alexander Gibson studied at the Mozarteum, Salzburg under Igor Markevitch, and under Paul Van Kempen at the Accademia Chigiana, Siena.
+In 1943, he matriculated at the University of Glasgow to study Music and English.
+After his first year, however, the war interrupted his studies and he served with the Royal Signals Band until 1948, when he took up a scholarship to the Royal College of Music in London, after which he studied at the Mozarteum, Salzburg under Igor Markevitch, and under Paul Van Kempen at the Accademia Chigiana, Siena.

-He was Assistant Conductor of the BBC Scottish Symphony Orchestra 1952–54 and conducted two productions for the amateur Glasgow Grand Opera Society in 1954.
+Gibson was Assistant Conductor of the BBC Scottish Symphony Orchestra 1952–54 and conducted two productions for the amateur Glasgow Grand Opera Society in 1954.
 At the time of his appointment in 1957 as musical director of Sadler's Wells, he was the youngest ever to have taken that position.
-He met his wife Veronica at Sadlers Wells and they married in 1958.
+He met his wife Veronica at Sadler's Wells and they married in 1958.

 Returning to Glasgow, in 1959 he became the first Scottish principal conductor and artistic director of the Scottish National Orchestra, a post he held until 1984, to date longer than any other conductor.
 Under his leadership the orchestra built an international reputation through recordings and foreign tours and appeared regularly in the SNO Proms in Glasgow, in Edinburgh International Festival, where he also created the Edinburgh Festival Chorus, and in London at The Proms.

 Gibson created and launched Scottish Opera in 1962 and was its music director until 1986.
-Through his artistic achievements the Theatre Royal, Glasgow was bought from Scottish Television and transformed in 1975 to be the first national opera house in Scotland, and the home theatre of Scottish Opera and of Scottish Ballet, and from 1980 the Scottish Theatre Company.
+Through his artistic achievements the Theatre Royal, Glasgow, was bought from Scottish Television and transformed in 1975 to be the first national opera house in Scotland, and the home theatre of Scottish Opera and of Scottish Ballet, and from 1980 the Scottish Theatre Company.
 In 1987, Gibson was appointed conductor laureate of Scottish Opera and held this title for the remainder of his life.
-From 1981 to 1983 he was also principal guest conductor of the Houston Symphony Orchestra.
+From 1981 to 1983, he was also principal guest conductor of the Houston Symphony Orchestra.
 He was principal conductor of the Guildford Philharmonic.
-During his career he made guest appearances with all the major British orchestras and extensively throughout Europe, Australia, the Americas, Hong Kong and Japan.
+During his career, he made guest appearances with all the major British orchestras and extensively throughout Europe, Australia, the Americas, Hong Kong and Japan.